 Data Sources and Methodology: Automated Training Management System (ATMS2) and vendor online reporting system.
 Certification examinations are administered by a contract vendor and are offered year-round at various sites through the state.
 There is a unique examination for each discipline.
 The passing score for the different examinations are set by panels of subject-matter experts according to industry-accepted standards and procedures.
 The examination results data is automatically and immediately imported into the ATMS2.
 The vendor online reporting system provides both individual and aggregated examination data.
 Security measures are taken to assure the integrity of the exam data and applicant information.
 Following the end of each month, a representative of the Research and Assessment Section runs a standard report using the examination administration vendor's online reporting system.
-This report counts and sorts, per discipline, the total number of persons taking an exam, the number of persons passing the exam.
+This report counts and sorts, per discipline, the total number of persons taking an exam, the number of persons passing the exam, and then calculates the percentage of persons that passed.
 The data retrieved through the online reporting system is verified against ATMS2 by a query of the imported examination results data for convergent validity.
 The query was written by a member of the Research and Assessment Section staff and independently verified to be logically correct by a contracted programmer in Information Technology Services.
+Data are reported monthly.
+YTD is determined by taking data for individuals who pass, divided by the total number of individuals taking exam.

 Validity/Reliability: The Office of Inspector General reviewed the validity and reliability of the data collection methodology for this measure.
-Any recommended improvements were implemented and documented above and in the department's Performance Measure Guide.
+Any recommended improvements were implemented and documented above and in the department's performance management system.

-Ext.
-1 Extribit 10.
-1 charmanae maasare variatiy and iterasimity Department: Florida Department of Law Enforcement Program: Criminal Justice Professionalism Service/Budget Entity: Law Enforcement Training Certification Services Measure: Number of individuals who pass the basic professional certification examination Action (check one): □ Requesting revision to approved performance measure. □ Change in data sources or measurement methodologies. □ Requesting new measure. □ Backup for performance measure.
-Data Sources and Methodology: Automated Training Management System (ATMS2) and yender online
+Department: Florida Department of Law Enforcement Program: Criminal Justice Professionalism

+Service/Budget Entity: Law Enforcement Training Certification Services

+Measure: Number of individuals who pass the basic professional certification examination

+- Requesting revision to approved performance measure. - Change in data sources or measurement methodologies. - Requesting new measure. - Backup for performance measure.
-I RPP FXHIRIT IV: Performance Measure Validity and Reliability

 Data Sources and Methodology: Automated Training Management System (ATMS2) and vendor online reporting system.
 Certification examinations are administered by a contract vendor and are offered year-round at various sites through the state.
 There is a unique examination for each discipline.
 The passing score for the different examinations are set by panels of subject-matter experts according to industry-accepted standards and procedures.
 The examination results data is automatically and immediately imported into the ATMS2.
 The vendor online reporting system provides both individual and aggregated examination data.
 Security measures are taken to assure the integrity of the exam data and applicant information.
 Following the end of each month, a representative of the Research and Assessment Section runs a standard report using the examination administration vendor's online reporting system.
 This report counts and sorts, per discipline, the total number of persons taking an exam, the number of persons passing the exam and then calculates the percentage of persons that passed.
 The data retrieved through the online reporting system is verified against ATMS2 by a query of the imported examination results data for convergent validity.
 The query was written by a member of the Research and Assessment Section staff and independently verified to be logically correct by a contracted programmer in Information Technology Services.
+Data are reported monthly.
+Monthly data are totaled to calculate the YTD figure.

 Validity/Reliability: The Office of Inspector General reviewed the validity and reliability of the data collection methodology for this measure.
-Any recommended improvements were implemented and documented above and in the department's Performance Measure Guide.
+Any recommended improvements were implemented and documented above and in the department's performance management system.